YurikiGuttemberg/YurikiGuttemberg/README.md

 - 👋 Hi, I’m @YurikiGuttemberg
-- 👀 I’m interested in dev web full stack
+- 👀 I’m interested in dev web backend
-- 🌱 I’m currently learning HTML5, CSS, JAVA, SPRINGBOOT...
+- 🌱 I’m currently learning JAVA, SPRINGBOOT...
 - 💞️ I’m looking to collaborate with technology companies
 - 📫 How to reach me on Instagram: yuriki.guttemberg